Learn more about periods - heavy: introduction

 Learn more about periods - heavy: treatment

-The levonorgestrel-releasing intrauterine system (LNG-IUS) is a small plastic device inserted into your womb.
+The IUS, or levonorgestrel-releasing intrauterine system, is a small plastic device inserted into your womb by a doctor or nurse.
 It slowly releases a hormone called progestogen.

-It prevents the lining of your womb growing quickly and is also a form of contraceptive.
-LNG-IUS doesn't affect your chances of getting pregnant after you stop using it.
+It prevents the lining of your womb growing quickly and is also a contraceptive.
+An IUS doesn't affect your chances of getting pregnant after you stop using it.

-- irregular bleeding that may last more than six months
+- irregular bleeding that may last more than 6 months

 - breast tenderness